 Recommended Actions Beginning (5 min.)
-Review the learning target with the whole group and ask each student to set a goal for today's learning Middle (15 min.)
-Group 1: (Students who did not meet the learning goal on the previous Quick Check) Group 2: (Students who met the learning goal) Model solving a word problem - "I do" Guided Practice - "We do together/ You do together" ➤ Independent practice - "You do alone" Session 2: Create fractional parts by paper-folding.
-Session 3: Identify fractions and their parts by drawing and addition of unit fractions.
-Session 4: Identify fractions and their parts.
-Activity: "Go Fish: Three-of-a-kind" (Look for additional activities in 3 rd grade core instruction resources.)
+Review the learning target with the whole group Ask each student to set a goal for the day based on their previous Quick Check Score Have each student use a highlighter to plot their goal for the day Middle (15 min.)
+Model solving a word problem - "I do" (Sessions 1, 3 and 6 only) Guided Practice - "We do" Sessions 1 and 2: Create fractional parts by paper-folding.
+Sessions 3, 4 and 5: Identify fractions and their parts by drawing and addition of unit fractions.
+Sessions 6, 7 and 8: Identify fractions and their parts.
 End (10 min.)
 Bring the students back together.
 Ask students to reflect on their progress towards the learning target What did I learn today about identifying fractions and their parts?
 How confident do I feel about identifying fractions and their parts on my own?
-Guide students to chart their progress in their Groo If not using Delta Math lessons, record the act Collect each student's Quick Check and Growth Ch tivity in the table After Regroup students to differentiate the middle of see Promote students who met the learning go Exit students who met the learning goal fo Problem solve with a team to plan additional support oal to group 2 r a third time
+After Session 6 Differentiation Options: Allow students who met the learning goal to work independently while others do the guided practice during the next session Exit students who met the learning goal for a third time Problem solve with a team to plan additional support for students who do not meet the learning goal within 8 sessions